 People look for therapeutic support for so many reasons but regardless of why you are reading this, making a decision about which therapist to choose can feel both daunting and confusing.
 To remove some of the uncertainty I am always happy to have a free initial conversation on the telephone or via Zoom, so that you can get a feel for who I am and how I work.

 I work with clients who have a wide range of general therapeutic needs, such as anxiety, depression, relationship breakdown, stress and bereavement.
 What most have in common is a desire to feel better, or happier or stronger and it is my job to support them on that journey.

 I am a person centred psychotherapist, which means that my methods are inherently client led.
-I will work with you without agenda or judgement, on whatever issues are important to you.
+I will work with you without agenda or bias, on whatever issues are important to you.
 I integrate relational theory into my work, which may involve reflecting on behavioural patterns in your relationships with family, friends and partners.
 I engage actively in the work, meaning that I will offer suggestions or reflections on what you share with me, to the extent that you want me to.

 Training, qualifications & experience